blackfireio/player/README.rst

      blackfire-player run scenario.bkf --concurrency=5

-Use the ``--full-report`` option to output a report as JSON:
+Use the ``--json`` option to output a JSON report:

 .. code-block:: bash

-    blackfire-player run scenario.bkf --full-report
+    blackfire-player run scenario.bkf --json

 Use the ``--variables`` option to override variable values: